rombue/homepage/index.md

 </p>

 <p style="text-align: justify;">
-I have also worked extensively on metaphysical problems in ancient Greek and medieval Latin philosophy, in particular while I was a collaborator in the project
+I have also worked extensively on metaphysical problems in ancient Greek, medieval Latin and 19th century philosophy, in particular on incomplete, arbitrary and impossible objects.
+I was a collaborator in the project
 <a href="https://www.unige.ch/lettres/philo/recherche/inbegriff/realisms">Realisms</a>,
 which revolved around the problem of universals and the notion of metaphysical realism.
 At an early stage of my doctorate I had the opportunity to contribute to the monumental series